KaustavDey357/ResumeAppDemo/README.md

 ### Notes:
 - All **Dart source files** (e.g., `main.dart`, `location.dart`, your screens, models, and providers) must be placed inside the **lib/** folder.
 - The **`pubspec.yaml`** file must be placed **outside** the lib folder, at the root of the project (alongside the `android/` and `ios/` directories).
-It was intended in this fashion aa you can now directly git clone it in the lob file and move the pubspec.yaml file outside making the cloning process less tedious .
+It was intended in this fashion as you can now directly git clone it in the lob file and move the pubspec.yaml file outside making the cloning process less tedious .

 ---